Artistic patronage of the Neapolitan Angevin dynasty: Sculpture

 Tuscan sculptor Arnolfo di Cambio entered the service of Charles I in 1277.
 Prior to arriving in Rome, Arnolfo di Cambio had worked on the pulpit for the Siena Cathedral as part of the workshop of Nicola Pisano, which was completed in 1268.
-Arnolfo di Cambio completed a marble statue of the Charles I now housed in the Musei Capitolini.
+Arnolfo di Cambio completed a marble statue of Charles I now housed in the Musei Capitolini.
 One of the first portrait statues since antiquity, the statue of Charles I helped set the precedent for royal portrait sculpture in the Renaissance.
 While the exact location of its original placement is not known, it would be fair to assume that it stood in a monumental setting where it could be admired by the King's subjects.
 The sculpture shows the king sitting stoically with a royal scepter in his right hand and a jeweled crown upon his head.
 In addition to this medieval iconography, however, King Charles's royal robes and lion headed curule seat have been borrowed from Roman sculpture.
 Arnolfo di Cambio portrayed this medieval Neapolitan King as an authoritative Roman Emperor, but has also succeeded in maintaining the individual likeness of his royal patron.